HL7/fhir-gender-harmony/input/pagecontent/model.md

 qualifier but is independent of any other name type or name component.
 This may be a nickname or formal name.
-Multiple cardinalities are required to support changes in desired name over time, such as when a patient desires a change in name to align with expressed gender.
+Multiple cardinalities are required to support changes in desired name over time, such as when a patient desires a change in name to align with expressed gender identity.
 This means a validity period and a comment attribute to allow text that can be used to capture context for use of the name.